Source code for tools

 logger = logging.getLogger(__name__)

-[docs] def __init__( self, task_manager: TaskManager | None = None, ) -> None: """Initialize the instance.
-Args: task_manager (TaskManager | None): The task manager value. """ self._tools: dict[str, ToolDefinition] = {} self._permissions: dict[str, list[str]] = {} self.task_manager: TaskManager | None = task_manager # Cached OpenAI-format tool lists, rebuilt lazily on first access # after any mutation of ``_tools``. self._openai_tools_cache: list[dict[str, Any]] | None = None self._openai_tools_by_name: dict[str, dict[str, Any]] | None = None
+[docs] def __init__( self, task_manager: TaskManager | None = None, ) -> None: """Initialize an empty registry, optionally bound to a ``TaskManager``.
+Sets up the internal tool table, the per-tool permission map, the :class:`threading.RLock` that serializes every read and write, and the two lazily-populated caches of OpenAI-format schemas.
+The optional *task_manager* is stored so that non-nested :meth:`call` invocations of background-eligible tools can be offloaded to it; when it is ``None`` every call runs inline.
+A registry is constructed once per microservice worker (the inference and web services build one during startup) and then populated by the tool loader.
+Args: task_manager: The :class:`~task_manager.TaskManager` used to run long tools in the background, or ``None`` to always run inline. """ self._tools: dict[str, ToolDefinition] = {} self._permissions: dict[str, list[str]] = {} self.task_manager: TaskManager | None = task_manager self._lock = threading.RLock() # Cached OpenAI-format tool lists, rebuilt lazily on first access # after any mutation of ``_tools``. self._openai_tools_cache: list[dict[str, Any]] | None = None self._openai_tools_by_name: dict[str, dict[str, Any]] | None = None

 # ------------------------------------------------------------------ # Permissions # ------------------------------------------------------------------

 [docs] def set_permissions(self, permissions: dict[str, list[str]]) -> None: """Set per-tool user whitelists. *permissions* maps tool names to lists of allowed user IDs.
 A special value ``"*"`` in the list means *everyone*.
-Tools **not** present in the dict are allowed for all users. """ self._permissions = dict(permissions)
+Tools **not** present in the dict are allowed for all users. """ with self._lock: self._permissions = dict(permissions)

 [docs] def is_allowed(self, tool_name: str, user_id: str) -> bool: """Return ``True`` if *user_id* may execute *tool_name*.
 Rules: 1.
 Tool not in the permissions dict -> allow (backward compatible).
 2. ``"*"`` in the tool's allowed list -> allow.
 3. *user_id* in the tool's allowed list -> allow.
 4. Otherwise -> deny. """ allowed = self._permissions.get(tool_name) if allowed is None: return True if "*" in allowed: return True return user_id in allowed